Did you know that not everyone or every dollar earned is taxed the exact same amount?

 This is because the United States tax system aims to be progressive.
 A progressive tax system tries to collect more tax from those who earn more.
 In essence, a million dollar earner pays more total tax as well as a higher percentage of their income in tax than someone who earns far less.

-Earlier, I mentioned that there were exemptions, adjustments and deductions.
-What you earned from your job is considered ordinary or gross income but you are taxed on your adjusted gross income, which is your income minus those exemptions, adjustments, and deductions.
+Earlier, I mentioned that there were exemptions, adjustments, and deductions.
+The income you earned from your job is considered ordinary or gross income, but you are taxed on your adjusted gross income, which is your income minus those exemptions, adjustments, and deductions.

 When you know your tax bracket, you can easily calculate how valuable different tax deductions are for you.
 If you are in the 25% tax bracket, a $1000 deduction will reduce your tax liability by $250.

 Understanding how tax brackets work as well as which bracket you are in can help you make better informed financial decisions, but you don’t need to know how to calculate tax brackets when you use TurboTax.
-TurboTax will automatically figure out your tax bracket based on your information and give you the tax deductions and credits you deserve.
+TurboTax will automatically figure out your tax bracket based on your information and give you the tax deductions and credits you deserve based on your entries.